shroukksobhy/simple-group-chat/README.md

 ## About The Project

-Group chat enables users to send and receive message along with all the users.
+Group chat enables users to send and receive messages along with all the users.

 using: laravel livewire and polling